 A portion of each Fund's assets may be held in ancillary liquid assets.
 For efficient portfolio management purposes, each Fund may enter into Repurchase Agreements, Reverse Repurchase Agreements and stocklending agreements for efficient portfolio management purposes subject to the conditions and limits set out in the Central Bank Rules.
-A Fund may lend securities to a counterparty approved by the Investment Manager or Sub-Investment Manager.
+A Fund may lend securities to a counterparty approved by the Investment Manager.